vietpham102301/game/README.md

 # game
 pygame package

-you need to download main.py and assert file
+you need to download main.py and asset file